 In spite of the federal government’s continued insistence upon keeping it illegal, nine states now allow legal recreational use.
 Twenty-nine additional states allow for medical marijuana use.
 And a handful more, while not outright legalizing it, have decriminalized marijuana.

 Well, no. Not even close.
-All nine legal states have language in their laws that explicitly allow employers to drug test for marijuana, even if the employee does not show signs of impairment.
+All nine legal states have language in their laws that explicitly allow employers to drug test to detect marijuana, even if the employee does not show signs of impairment.

-A significant number of employers still require at least a pre-hire drug screening, and many also perform random testing on their current employees.
+A significant number of employers still require at least a screening, and many also perform random testing on their current employees.
 And if you are in a job that has federal screening requirements, such as truck driving, there is no leeway here.

-Types of Screenings
+Types of Screenings Most Employers Require

 - Blood test: A blood test is the most accurate form of screening, but it is also the most invasive and expensive of all the options.
 For this reason, it is rarely used for anything other than for medical or legal purposes.

-- Saliva test: Saliva tests are quickly becoming a popular choice for screenings because they are minimally invasive.
+- Saliva test: Saliva tests are quickly becoming a popular choice for drug test screenings because they are minimally invasive.
 A quick swab inside the mouth is all the tester needs to collect.
 However, it is also one of the least accurate screenings since it only reliably detects very recent use.
 Cannabis use has to have been within the last 4-10 hours for THC to show up in a saliva test.

-- Perspiration test: This is one of the newer drug screenings on the market.
+- Perspiration test: This is one of the newer screenings on the market.
 The person submitting to the test wears a patch on the skin for two weeks.
 This patch collects the person’s sweat which then is tested for the presence of illegal substances.
 This form of screening is most often used in legal situations, such as child custody cases.

-There is quite a bit of information out there regarding urinalysis screenings, but hair follicle testing is much less-known, so there are fewer resources available for those concerned about a positive test result.
-So how long does THC stay in your hair?
+There is quite a bit of information out there regarding urinalysis screenings, but hair follicle testing is much less-known, so there are fewer resources available for those concerned about a positive test result and want to know how long does weed stay in your hair?

 - Hair follicle screening looks much farther into your past than other methods.
 This type of testing usually results in a positive test for those who have used cannabis regularly in the past 90 days.
 Some tests even claim to go back a full year.
 A urine test, on the other hand, typically only registers use within the past 30 days.

 - This test was developed to look for habitual users.
 An individual who uses marijuana on rare occasions is less likely to have a positive result with this screening compared to someone who indulges on a regular basis.
 For this reason, hair follicle screenings for THC or other substances are not suitable in situations such as car accidents when authorities are trying to find out what happened leading up to the event.

 - Hair follicle screening detects THC metabolites that attach to the root of the hair.
 Washing, dyeing, and styling will not affect the outcome of the test.
 It takes about 5-7 days after ingestion for the THC to reach the scalp.

-How Does the Test Work?
+How Does a Hair Screening Test Work?